edmundhung/conform/docs/validation.md

 Conform supports async validation in a slightly different way.
 Instead of sending a request to another endpoint, we will simply fallback to server validation when needed.

-Here is an example which validate if the email is unique.
+Here is an example which validates if the email is unique.

 ```tsx
 import { refine } from '@conform-to/zod';